US Solar Energy Industry Overview

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The perovskite-based PV cells attracted attention in the recent years.
+- The perovskite-based PV cells attracted attention in recent years.
 Perovskite-based PV cells offer high ease of manufacturing, high efficiency, and excellent semiconducting behavior.
-Hence, they are comparable to the silicone-based solar PV in terms of solar-to-electric efficiency.
-Hence, technological advancements in manufacturing of PV cells are likely to lead to a mass-scale production, which is likely to offer growth opportunities.
+Hence, they are comparable to silicon-based solar PV in terms of solar-to-electric efficiency.
+Hence, technological advancements in the manufacturing of PV cells will likely lead to mass-scale production, offering growth opportunities.

-The United States solar energy market report include:
+The scope of the US solar energy market report includes: